-Effects T. gondii On Behavior and Psychiatric Symptoms
+Effects of T. gondii On Behavior and Psychiatric Symptoms

 Beginning in the late 1970s, G. Piekarski (1978) and P.-A. Witting (1979) in Bonn began investigations to ascertain possible effects of latent T. gondii on mice and rats.
 The impetus for their research appears to have been the reported behavioral effects of other parasitic infections and the known association of congenital T. gondii with mental retardation.
 Piekarski and Witting reported that T. gondii caused impaired learning in mice and rats and impaired memory in mice.
 Based on these findings, Hutchinson, Hay et al. in Glasgow studied T. gondii –infected mice and reported that, compared to uninfected controls, the infected mice had impaired motor performance and increased activity, especially in exploring novel environments.
 Holliman summarized this early research.1 Much subsequent work has been carried out in rodents.2

 Behavioral manipulation by T. gondii in animals